erri120/lotus/README.md

 5) Click _Launch Nemesis Behavior Engine_ (may also take some time)

 If you want to add _Player only_ animations, checkout [Nemesis PCEA](https://www.nexusmods.com/skyrimspecialedition/mods/31667).

+### ENB

+The weather mod used in this Modlist is [Cathedral Weathers and Seasons](https://www.nexusmods.com/skyrimspecialedition/mods/24791) and the lighting mod is [Luminosity Lighting Overhaul - The Cathedral Concept](https://www.nexusmods.com/skyrimspecialedition/mods/16830) (see [Cathedral Mods](#cathedral-mods)).
+If you want to swap out the ENB, make sure that it is compatible with Cathedral Weathers and looks somewhat decent with Luminosity.
+You could try and swap the those two mods with any other weather + lighting mod but this may disrupt the visual consistency that the entire Cathedral lineup has.

 ## Removing the Modlist from your System